Chloe-Troupel/C-code/README.md

 # C-code
-Some codes in C I created
+Some programs in C I created

 <br/>user gives a directory's path and the programm display the name of all files with 2 methods: directory.c and directory.h
 <br/>create an array of colors and if there is an occurrence displays it: occurenceColors.c